Ecosia: Availability

 On 22 April 2024, Ecosia launched its own Chromium-based web browser for desktop users.
 The company also started to promote affiliate links to collect revenue from user purchases on sites such as Amazon.

 On 17 December 2024, Mozilla announced their partnership with Ecosia.
 On 21 January 2025, Firefox added Ecosia as a default search option for users in Austria, Switzerland, Belgium, Sweden, Italy, the Netherlands, and Spain.

-Issues

-Dependence on Bing
+Reception

-An article in Ethical Consumer examined Ecosia and its relation to its search provider, Bing.
+A 2021 article in Ethical Consumer examined Ecosia and its relation to its search provider, Bing.
 Giving Ecosia an "Ethiscore" of 11, in contrast to Google (5.5) and Microsoft Bing (6.5), Ethical Consumer found Ecosia to be superior to the other search engine companies it looked at, but marked it down in seven categories for its relationship with Microsoft (the lowest scorer in those categories).

-Ethical Consumer made a point of clarifying that it's not the actual searches which lead to tree planting, but the click-through of search engine users to the ads, and called for improved transparency concerning its relationship with Microsoft Bing.
+Ethical Consumer made a point of clarifying that it is not the actual searches which lead to tree planting, but the click-through of search engine users to the ads, and called for improved transparency concerning its relationship with Microsoft Bing.